scala/scala.epfl.ch/records/2022-Q2-activity-report.md

 [ScalaCon](http://www.scalacon.org/) is a series of online conferences designed to bring the Scala community closer together.

-We coordinated the organization of ScalaCon 2022.
+We are in charge of the program and the program committee of ScalaCon 2022.
 We received about 50 proposals of talks, which we reviewed with the other members of the program committee.

 ## Compiler maintenance